fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 ## Installing FusionMaps (map visualizations) for your project

-### Step 1

-* In order to render maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/) the map definition files.
+FusionCharts can provide more than 1000 maps that cater to all your map visualization requirements.
+But to keep the library lightweight, by default it ships only with two maps - the **world** map, and the **map of the USA**.
+To render rest of the maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/) the map definition files.
 Place the downloaded map definition files in the same location where `fusioncharts.js` files are placed.

+> If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
+Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').

-* Add the following code lines in the `app/assets/javascripts/application.js` file:
+**Add the following code lines in the `app/assets/javascripts/application.js` file:**

 ```
 //= require fusioncharts/fusioncharts.maps
 //= require fusioncharts/maps/fusioncharts.world
 ```

-> If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
-Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').

-### Step 2

-To install the Rails wrapper:
+**To install the Rails wrapper:**

 * Add this line to your application’s `Gemfile`: